Movement (New Order album): 2019 Definitive Edition

-Released on 5th April 2019, a Definitive box-set featuring a repressed vinyl LP and a digitally remastered CD of the original album.
-An additional CD of rare and unreleased demos from recording sessions for the album, including sessions recorded at Western Works Studios that were produced by Cabaret Voltaire and New Order.
-A DVD of recorded live performances, and a hard-cover book reflecting on the making of the album.
+A Definitive box set featuring a re-pressed vinyl LP and a digitally remastered CD of the original album was released on 5 April 2019.
+An additional CD of rare and unreleased demos from recording sessions for the album, including sessions recorded at Western Works Studios that were produced by Cabaret Voltaire and New Order, was included, as were a DVD of recorded live performances, and a hard-cover book reflecting on the making of the album.

 Alongside the release of the set, repressings of 12" singles "Ceremony" (both January 1981 and September 1981 versions), "Everything's Gone Green", and "Temptation" were made available for individual purchase.

+On 5 December 2025, Movement was reissued on CD featuring both the original album and the bonus disc found in the Definitive set, marking the first time any additional material from the Definitive series was available to purchase outside of the box set.
+Additionally, a Blu-ray audio edition of Movement featuring three mixes was released.
+The 2019 stereo remaster of the Definitive box set, a Dolby Atmos 5.1 surround sound stereo mix produced by Steven Wilson in 2024, alongside instrumental versions of the newly produced mixes.